microsoft/vscode-docs/docs/python/tutorial-azure-functions.md

 ## Deploy the project to Azure Functions

 In these steps, you use the Functions extension to create a "Function App" on Azure.
-A Function App is composed of a storage account for data, an App Service Plan, and an App Service (on Linux) that hosts your endpoints.
+A Function App is composed of a storage account for data, an App Service Plan (which corresponds to the Linux virtual machine on which the App Service runs), and an App Service (the hosting service for your endpoints that runs on the virtual machine).
 All of these resources are organized within a single resource group.

 1. In the **Azure: Functions** explorer, select the **Deploy to Function App** command, or use the **Azure Functions: Deploy to Function App** command on the Command Palette.
 A "Function App" here is again the Azure resource that hosts your code.